KalyanChakravarthyKodela/financial-assets-optimization/README.md

-# AI Hedge Fund
+# financial-assets-optimization

-This is a proof of concept for an AI-powered hedge fund.
+This is a proof of concept for an financial-assets-optimization.
 The goal of this project is to explore the use of AI to make trading decisions.
-This project is for **educational** purposes only and is not intended for real trading or investment.

 This system employs several agents working together: